nicolas-montani/Smart-Letterbox/README.md

 - Automatic fallback to Access Point mode ensured continuous operation
 - Web interface accessible from any device on the local network
 - Push notifications delivered with less than 5-second latency
+- Version 2 introduced battery-level tracking and improved message stability with raw MQTT streaming and visual alert indicators.

+The system now also monitors battery voltage and estimates remaining runtime.

 ### Key System Features: